adarshraj99/ML-DL.md/ML testing.md

 * Random Forest Regression

 #### Classification supervised learning:
 Solves a classification problem where the output variable is a categtory like any colour, any disease, any other condition, email spam.
+Here, the output is not infinite possiblities but only a set of outputs.
 It learns from input data and by using probablity distribution over output groups.
 Some common types are :
 * Linear Regression : For Predicting a continuous value like house prices.
 Frameworks used for linear regression: Scikit Learn.
 * Logistic regression: Used for Binary classification tasks like : mail Spam Detection ,loan approvals by learning probablity of binary outcome.
 Used for both.
 Framework used : Scikit Learn,
 * support vector machines(SVMs): effecrive in high dimentional soaces.
 Used for both regression and classification.